Solution 1 – Turn Off the Scroll Lock

-One of the most common reasons for arrow keys not working properly is the Scroll Lock is turned on.
+One of the most common reasons for arrow keys not working properly is that the Scroll Lock is turned on.
 You can check the Scroll Lock status from the left side of the status bar in the Excel window.
-To turn off Scroll Lock, follow the steps below:
+To turn off Scroll Lock:

 This will turn off the Scroll Lock and unlock the arrow keys.

-Sticky Keys are not directly related to arrow keys not working but if the Sticky Keys are enabled, it might affect the arrow buttons function.
+Sticky Keys are not directly related to arrow keys not working, but if the Sticky Keys are enabled, it might affect the arrow keys’ functionality.
 Toggling the Sticky Keys sometimes fixes the problem.

 This will solve any problems with the arrow keys caused by Sticky Keys.

 If you have selected a particular cell for editing or inserting formulas, you might be in editing mode.
-In this mode, you can not use the arrow keys to navigate cells in this mode.
+You cannot use the arrow keys to navigate cells in this mode.

 Press the Esc button to exit cell selection mode.
 If you are entering a formula, press Enter after completing the formula.
 This will get you out of the cell selection mode.

-Sometimes the enabled add-ins might modify or interrupt the normal arrow keys action.
-Disabling them might help to regain normal functionality of the arrow keys.
+Sometimes enabled add-ins might modify or interrupt the normal arrow key action.
+Disabling them might return normal functionality of the arrow keys.

-4. Unmark all the Add-ins and press OK.
+- Unmark all the Add-ins and click OK.

-This will solve any arrow key problem regarding add-ins.
+This will solve any arrow key problems caused by add-ins.

-If the Excel worksheet or workbook is protected with a password then you might not be able to perform anything on your sheet.
-To use the arrow keys properly, you must disable the worksheet protection.
+If the Excel worksheet or workbook is protected with a password then you might not be able to perform any actions on your sheet, including using the arrow keys properly.

-This will unlock the worksheet and arrow keys will perform accordingly.
+This will unlock the worksheet, and arrow keys will function as expected again.

 Read More: How to Unlock Arrow Keys in Excel